Dermot Lacey: Political career

 Lacey has been a member of Dublin City Council since 1993 - first representing the South East Inner City area and, since the 1999 local elections, the Pembroke area and the Rathmines Pembroke area.
 In 2014 he was elected for the Pembroke South Dock area.
 He has thus represented at one stage or another the entire Dublin South East Constituency and most of Dublin Bay South.
 He topped the poll in the 2004 local elections.
 He first joined the Labour Party in 1977 and has served as a Branch Officer and Constituency Officer for much of that time.

 He was a member of the National Youth Committee of Labour Youth and employed as the National Youth Development Officer for a period of ten years.
 He was Dublin South-East Director of Elections for various referendums and for Ruairi Quinn's Dáil campaign in the 2002 general election.

 On the City Council, Lacey has been: Chairperson of the South East Area Committee, the Enterprise and Employment Committee and the Strategic Policy Committees on Arts, Culture Leisure and Youth, the Finance Committee, the Housing Committee and is presently Chairperson of the Protocol Committee.
-He also served as Cathaoirleach of the Dublin Regional Authority, the Southern and Eastern Regional Assembly and the new Eastern and Midlands Regional Assembly.
+He also served as Cathaoirleach (chairman) of the Dublin Regional Authority, the Southern and Eastern Regional Assembly and the new Eastern and Midlands Regional Assembly.
 He is the only person to have held all three Regional posts.